Lumi-supercomputer/lumi-userguide/docs/hardware/lumic.md

 There are 8 CCDs per processor with 8 cores each.
 The L3 cache is shared between the eight cores of a CCD and has a capacity of 32 MiB for a total 256 MiB of L3 cache per processor.
-Note this differs from the earlier Zen 2 and EPYC 7002-series processors where 4 cores shared the L3 cache and there were two groups of 4 cores (a "CCX") inside each CCD.
+Note this differs from the earlier Zen 2 and EPYC 7002-series processors where 4 cores shared the L3 cache, and there were two groups of 4 cores (a "CCX") inside each CCD.
 This can improve the performance of certain workloads as a single core can have access to more L3 cache.